 - a.
 Private purpose trust funds: These funds are used to account for trust arrangements under which principal and income benefits individuals, private organizations or other governments.
-Established criteria govern the use of the funds and members of the District or representatives of the donors may serve on committees to determine who benefits. - b.
+Established criteria govern the use of the funds and members of the District or representatives of the donors may serve on committees to determine who benefits.
+There are no funds that meet this criteria - b.
 Custodial funds: These funds are strictly custodial in nature and do not involve the measurement of results of operations.